-This article intends to describe the meaning of Gross Domestic Product (GDP), illustrate GDP with a hypothetical example, and GDP growth rate in very simple terms so that any starter of macroeconomics can understand it clearly.
-If you are new to macroeconomics and want to start a macroeconomic career, then the first and foremost thing you should be clear with is the concept of National Income Accounting.
-And, GDP is an integral part of national income accounting.
+This article intends to describe the meaning of Gross Domestic Product (GDP), illustrate GDP with a hypothetical example, and describe the GDP growth rate in straightforward terms so that any starter of macroeconomics can understand it clearly.
+If you are new to macroeconomics and want to start a macroeconomic career, the first and foremost thing you should be clear about is the concept of national income accounting.
+GDP is an integral part of national income accounting.

 Accordingly, this article aims at answering the following questions: